 Cole Thornton, a gunfighter for hire, joins forces with an old friend, Sheriff J.P.
 Hara.
 Together with an old Indian fighter and a gambler, they help a rancher and his family fight a rival rancher that is trying to steal their water.

-The McCandles ranch is run over by a gang of cutthroats led by the evil John Fain.
-They kidnap little Jacob McCandles and hold him for a million dollar ransom.
-There is only one man who is brave enough and smart enough to bring him back and that man is Big Jake.Written by
+McCandles Ranch is run over by a gang of cutthroats led by the evil John Fain.
+They kidnap little Jacob McCandles and hold him for one million dollars ransom.
+There is only one man brave enough, tough enough, and smart enough to bring him back alive, and that man is Big Jake.Written by

 Christopher D. Ryan <firstname.lastname@example.org>

 27 of 37 people found this review helpful.